Silv3rPRO/slate/source/includes/_otheractions.md

 function setOptionName(index, optionName)
 ```

-Sets the name of the option at a particular index, or creates it if it doesn't exist
+Sets the name of the option at a particular index, or creates it if it doesn't exist.

-This function only affects the PROShine client user interface
+This function only affects the PROShine client user interface.

 ### PARAMETERS